 - Supermarkets, produce markets, butchers, fish markets, banks, sundry shops, restaurants and pubs abound in Westport.
 Leenane (Killary Harbour), Newport and Belmullet have smaller shops, and some restaurants and pubs.
-There is a small shop as well as pubs and places to eat on each of the islands, bar the Inishkeas, but in general, self-sufficiency is recommended. - There are dry cleaners that handle laundry in Westport.
-There are no laundromats. - Clew Bay Boats in Westport is a repair shop and chandlery. - Fuel: Fuel stations are not convenient to the harbours in this area and require a car to access.
-A fuel truck will come to Westport Quay on prior arrangement. - All of this region is of scenic and historic interest.
+There is a small shop as well as pubs and places to eat on each of the islands, bar the Inishkeas which are uninhabited, but in general, selfsufficiency is recommended. - There are dry cleaners that handle laundry in Westport.
+There are no laundromats. - Clew Bay Boats in Westport is a repair shop and chandlery.
+Phone: 098-50633 Mobile: 087-3230499 Email: clewbayboats@gmail.com - Fuel: Fuel stations are not convenient to the harbours in this area and require a car to access.
+A fuel truck will come to Westport Quay on prior arrangement. - This entire region is of scenic and historic interest.
 Mountains come down to the sea, producing spectacular vistas and dramatic landscapes.
-Many archaeological sites date to Megalithic times. - Westport connects by rail direct to Dublin.
-Ireland West Airport Knock is just over an hour's drive.
+Many archaeological sites date to megalithic and early Christian periods.
+Wildlife abounds. - Westport connects by rail direct to Dublin.
+Ireland West Airport Knock is just over an hour's drive by car or bus.
 Taxi service is readily available.